Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 \subsubsection{Beyond GR}

 Applying weak field approximation techniques to theories beyond GR raises several difficulties which have prevented obtaining high-order PN results, with the exception of a small set of alternative theories of gravity.
 For most cases only the leading non-GR correction is known (see e.g.~\cite{Yunes:2016jcc,Tahura:2018zuq}).
 The most advanced results concern scalar-tensor theories, for which the equations of motion are known up to 3PN order~\cite{Mirshekari:2013vb,Bernard:2018hta,Bernard:2018ivi}, including finite-size effects~\cite{Bernard:2019yfz,vanGemeren:2023rhh}.
-The gravitational flux and waveform are known up to 2PN order~\cite{Lang:2013fna} while the scalar energy flux is known to 1.5PN order beyond the quadrupolar formula~\cite{Lang:2014osa,Bernard:2022noq}.
-We expect the full scalar plus gravitational waveform to be known up to 2PN order beyond the GR leading term in the next few years, which should result in the first full waveform model beyond GR~\cite{Sennett:2016klh} shortly thereafter.
+The gravitational flux and waveform are known up to 2PN order~\cite{Lang:2013fna,Sennett:2016klh} while the scalar energy flux is known to 1.5PN order beyond the quadrupolar formula~\cite{Lang:2014osa,Bernard:2022noq}.
 The scalar-tensor equations of motion have been used to obtain similar results in other theories such as Einstein-Maxwell-scalar~\cite{Julie:2017rpw,Julie:2018lfp} and ESGB theories~\cite{Julie:2019sab,Shiralilou:2020gah,Shiralilou:2021mfl,vanGemeren:2023rhh}.
 The main difficulty encountered in more involved theories, such as the Horndeski family~\cite{Kobayashi:2019hrl}, is related to the need for a mechanism to screen the fifth force in the solar system.
 As an example, the Vainshtein mechanism requires to keep non-linearities in the description of the dynamics even in the weak field limit, rendering the definition of a perturbative method challenging~\cite{Chu:2012kz,deRham:2012fg,deRham:2012fw,Barausse:2015wia,McManus:2017itv,Dar:2018dra,Kuntz:2019zef,Brax:2020ujo}.